-Bounce rate: the percentage of visitors to your site who viewed only one page before the session ended without any interactions.
+Bounce rate is the percentage of visitors to your site who viewed only one page before the session ended without any interactions.

-It’s an important metric because it provides you with a sense of how engaged your users are with your site.
-If the landing page is in your conversion funnel, lowering your bounce rate could mean more money in your pocket.
-Google has stated that bounce rate is not a ranking signal, however, it does use the metric to understand page quality and search intent alignment—which are important components of the Google ranking algorithm.
+Google claims that bounce rate is not a ranking signal.
+However, it does use the metric to understand page quality and search intent alignment which are important components of the Google ranking algorithm.

 What Bounce Rate Actually Measures And What It Doesn’t

-While it’s true your website’s bounce rate can be a valuable metric, there’s far more it DOESN’T tell you than what it does.
-Understanding the limitations of bounce rate and the metrics influenced by it, such as session duration and time on page, will help you craft a smarter on-page strategy.
+Bounce rate is definitely valuable.
+However, there’s far more it DOESN’T tell you than what it DOES.
+When you understand the limitations of bounce rate and the metrics it influences you can craft a smarter SEO strategy.

-- Visitors who immediately abandon your site because they don’t like the way it looks or functions, or the content doesn’t satisfy their search query.
+- Visitors who immediately abandon your site because they don’t like the way it looks or functions.
+Or perhaps the content doesn’t satisfy their search query.

-- Visitors who spend a few minutes reading your page, and then return to the SERPs to explore more results.
+- Users who spend a few minutes reading your page, and then return to the SERPs to explore more results.

-- Visitors who read your page, and it was exactly what they were looking for, so they closed their browser and went to the mall.
+- Visitors who read your page and loved it, so they closed their browser and went to the mall.

-- Visitors who started reading your page but got distracted, resulting in the session timing out after 30 minutes.
-When they eventually return to finish reading the article a new session will begin.
+- Users who loaded your page but left the browser open and the session timed out after 30 minutes.
+When they eventually return to read the article and engage with your site, a new session will begin.

-This shortcoming — the lack of differentiation of “bounced” traffic — is the result of how Analytics measures hits.
+Unfortunately, Google Analytics doesn’t differentiate between those different types of “bounces.”
 The clock starts when a user enters your site and Analytics records the time with every hit (user interaction).
-A hit could be visiting a new URL on your site, or triggering an event you have configured (like playing a video or filling out a form).
-Because each of the above visitors only had 1 interaction within 30 minutes—entering the site—analytics treats them all the same.
+Because each of the visitors in our example only had 1 interaction within 30 minutes—entering the site—analytics treats them all the same.